Suhas-Hegde-Star/AI-Projects/Final/README.md

 This is a program whre I am going to create an AI.
 Tis is going to have many applications(basically topics) to choose from.
 # Features
 ## Math
-This Feature has basic arithmatic operations such as addition, subtraction, multiplication and division.
-It also has Square and Square Root.
-Now You can Also find cube of number ans find any exponention.
-You have to type exactly like how it is here.
-Then only it will work.
+### Addition
+You can Do addition by giving 2 numbers.
+### Subtraction
+You can Do Subtraction by giving 2 numbers.
+### Multiplication
+You can Do Multiplication by giving 2 numbers.
+### Division
+You can Do division by giving 2 numbers.
+### Square
+You can Square a number.
+This is also like finding the area of a square, the number being the length of side.
+### Cube
+You can Cube a number.
+This is also like finding the volume of a cube, the number being the length of side.
+### Square Root
+You can find the Square root of a number.
+### Exponentation
+You can find the Square root of a number.
+### Area of Rectangle
+You can find area of a rectangle by giving its length and breadth.
+### Area of Triangle
+You can find area of a triangle by giving its height and base.
 ## Meaning
-You can ask a basic word and it will give you its meaning.
+You can ask a basic word or a little comlex word and it will give you its meaning.
 # Special Feature
 This program has speacial features like :
 ## Help